MyFeed Personalized Content

 • Remains febrile for a couple of days or more;

-• Has liquid and frequent bowel motion that is causing nappy rash and abdominal pains;
+• Has liquid and frequent bowel motions that are causing nappy rash and abdominal pains;

 • Has projectile vomiting after consecutive meals with no bowel movements;